Black Speech: Objective

 The Black Speech was not intentionally modelled on any style, but was meant to be self consistent, very different from Elvish, yet organized and expressive, as would be expected of a device of Sauron before his complete corruption.
 It was evidently an agglutinative language. ...
-I have tried to play fair linguistically, and it is meant to have a meaning not be a mere casual group of nasty noises, though an accurate transcription would even nowadays only be printable in the higher and artistically more advanced form of literature.
+I have tried to play fair linguistically, and it is meant to have a meaning and not to be a mere casual group of nasty noises, though an accurate transcription would even nowadays only be printable in the higher and artistically more advanced form of literature.
 According to my taste such things are best left to Orcs, ancient and modern.

 Tolkien's attitude to the Black Speech is revealed in one of his letters.
 From a fan, Tolkien received a goblet with the Ring inscription on it in Black Speech.
 Because the Black Speech in general is an accursed language, and the Ring inscription in particular is a vile spell, Tolkien never drank out of the goblet, and used it only as an ashtray.